 There was only one monster Friday morning, but hundreds of helpers who ran in—and those are just the first responders.
 As word spread, you had thousands then millions more who pledged prayers, support, and money to help in any way they could.

 Even in the darkest corners of this tragedy, we find light.
 The word “hero” is thrown around too much today, but already we have heard stories of true heroism from Sandy Hook.
 Victoria Soto, a first grade teacher, thought quickly when she heard shots fired in her school.
 She hid all of her students in closets and cabinets.
 When the gunman entered her classroom, she told him her kids were in the gym.
 The coward then shot the defenseless teacher.
 She was quick-thinking, brave, and selflessly traded her life for those of her students.
 That is a hero.
 We should name towns and streets after her.
-No amount of honor will ever be enough.
+But no amount of honor will ever be enough.
 Each of her students will be greater people because of her.
 They will guide us into this brave new world.

 On Sunday, President Obama visited my quiet hometown to help console the victims’ families and a grieving nation.
 While it was right for him to do so, it saddens me that any United States president would have ever even heard of my little town.